Split air con system or ducted system?

-While split systems are used to heat a single room, ducted systems are designed to meet the entire home heating needs.
+While split systems are used to heat a single room, ducted systems are designed to meet your entire home’s heating needs.
 Although they require more energy in order to provide a large amount of heat, they may be cheaper to run for the long term.
 This is mainly due to the zoning feature, allowing you to set and control the temperature in each area of your home via the thermostat or even turn it off in unused spaces.

 A ducted system is also very discreet as the unit is installed out of sight (typically in the roof) and you can only see the vents where warm air comes from, making you feel nice and cosy.
-If noise also weighs a lot in the decision-making process, then a ducted system is a great choice for quiet and smooth climate control option.
+If noise also weighs a lot in your decision-making process, then a ducted system is a great choice for quiet and smooth climate control option.

 No matter what system might look more promising to get you through this winter, think on the long run and consider your budget, size and requirements of the building, as well as your lifestyle needs.